 Our bondage saw our women raped, our men tortured, our families ripped apart at auctions where we were sold to the highest bidder like cattle.
 True black love defines this.
 It is a love that has been molded by adversity.
 It screams in the face of all opposition “Nothing is going to tear us apart ever again!”

 When we love we love deep.

-However, there is another side to the way we love each other, sometimes that hidden fire within that we used to hold us together through, slavery, civil rights, poverty, the crack epidemic is directed at our significant other in the form of rage that has the power to consume the relationship.
+However, there is another side to the way we love each other, sometimes that hidden fire within that we used to hold us together through, slavery, civil rights, poverty, and the crack epidemic is directed at our significant other in the form of rage that has the power to consume the relationship.

 Name calling, pushing, yelling, destroying each other’s belongings, accusing each other of foul deeds.
 It’s horrible and we have to do better.
 We have to learn to be patient with one another, how to fight right, and not hold grudges.